jssteinberg/some-makeup/src/routes/style/index.md

 # makeup-style

 So you want to makeup style?
-These minimal CSS files fixes and improves default browser CSS---for narrow viewports first---and provides convenient and intuitive CSS-defaults for styling in general and typographic style.
+These minimal CSS files corrects and improves default browser CSS---for narrow viewports first---and provides convenient and intuitive CSS-defaults for styling in general and typographic style.

 ```
 npm install makeup-style